Student Data Privacy in Google Tools

 CAUTION: Be aware of your audience when sharing

 The weakest part of any secure digital environment is the human beings using it.
-By default every Google Doc is private to the creator.
+By default every Google file is private to the creator.
 LPS staff members can choose to share documents with other staff members, students, or with the public (outside of class.lps.org.)
 Teachers should be vigilant about NOT sharing any sensitive student information with students or the public.

 Important Questions to Consider